johanley/book-les-mots-ont-une-ame/readme.md

 The general flow:
 - find or write the source text; use the *CP1252* encoding (also known as *windows-1252*)
 - `transform.book.util.WeirdBytValues.java`: examine the bytes in all files, looking for weird characters
-- `transform.book.lexer.PostScriptAssembler`: a JavaCC lexer reads the text and emits PostScript code containing the *runs* of text having the same style
+- `transform.book.lexer.PostScriptAssembler`: a JavaCC lexer reads the text and emits PostScript code
 - `output.BOOK.PS`: the generated PostScript code is pasted in here (if needed, small tweaks can be made here)
 - a Ghostscript command changes `BOOK.PS` into the final PDF
-- you print the book using lulu.com or a similar service
+- you print the book using *lulu.com* or a similar service

 There are many, many ways to typeset text :